Lead generation strategies

 Do you offer webinars, virtual open houses or live Q&A on social media?
 To get the most out of your online events you’d want a big list of prospects in your CRM system that you can invite to your activities.
 An efficient way to build up your email lists is to start the engagement process with a Digital Advisor.
 It is safe to say that the best prospects you’re missing out on today are the ones who did find your website, but left before leaving their contact details to allow you to continue speaking with them.
 By catching more of them, and feeding them into your CRM communications, you will enjoy a bigger, qualitative audience at your digital events and ultimately more students enrolling.

 7. Reporting and tracking ROI/results

 Ideally, you want to measure your results and be able to tie them back to the big picture.
 But systems at schools are often siloed, with some business intelligence living in admissions systems, and other data in Google Analytics, or a CRM.
 Tying it all together can be a daunting task.
 Not all teams have someone in the role of marketing analyst, who performs data analysis and measures activities.

 Starting small, and moving the needle in one place, can make a world of difference for your team and institution.
-With a quiz, you will capture a lot of information about your prospects.
+With a Digital Advisor, you will capture a lot of information about your prospects.
 In fact, every answer is stored, so you will be able to see who the prospect is and where in the decision funnel they are.